Coeditor: Leveraging Contextual Changes for Multi-round Code Auto-editing: Motivating Example

 First, the user modifies the \code{pack\_batch} function in subfigure (a) to read a new dictionary key, \code{``cost''}, from each row in the input.
 The extracted values are used to compute the total cost of the batch and added to the output.
 Next, the user removes three lines at the top of the \code{group\_to\_batches} function in subfigure (b).
 By removing these three lines, the user wants to avoid creating these lists beforehand and instead plans to call the \code{process\_edit} function inside the for loop below.

 The user then scrolls down and invokes Coeditor at the bottom half of the same function (subfigure c).
 Here, the modified \code{pack\_batch} function is called at lines 225 and 228 in subfigure (c), and its argument \code{current\_batch} is iteratively constructed from \code{row}, which is a dictionary defined at line 215.
 Hence, the model correctly infers that \code{row} should be updated to include a \code{``cost''} key.
-Examining the surrounding context, the model also identifies that the \code{ex\_cost} variable (defined at line 209) should be used as the inserted dictionary value.\footnote{Coeditor would produce the same result even if \code{pack\_batch} were defined far away or in a different file, as Coeditor tracks all changes $\Delta_i$ the user has made since the last commit and incorporates them into the prediction context. }
+Examining the surrounding context, the model also identifies that the \code{ex\_cost} variable (defined at line 209) should be used as the inserted dictionary value.\footnote{Coeditor produces the same result even when \code{pack\_batch} is defined far away or in a different file, as Coeditor tracks all changes the user has made since the last commit and incorporates them into its context. }

 While Coeditor makes some useful editing suggestions so far, it does not address the now-undefined variables underlined in red by the IDE in subfigure (c).
 In particular, as there are no obvious alternatives nearby to replace these variables, Coeditor is unable to automatically fix these errors.
 Such a situation is common when the surrounding changes alone do not provide sufficient information to derive a complete solution.
 Therefore, the user can accept the partial changes suggested by the model and then manually introduce two new variables at line 209, as shown in subfigure (d).
 Coeditor can then leverage these new variables to suggest the correct changes needed to fix the errors.